SiddharthMantri/cabify/README.md

 This will open a browser at localhost:3000/

 ### ReactJS
-I decided to use React given that the exiting markup for the page was easily decomposable into its components and React best support the declarative way of writing HTML using JSX.
+I decided to use React given that the exiting markup for the page was easily decomposable into its components and React best supports the declarative way of writing HTML using JSX.

 ### File Structure
 The `src` folder is composed of 4 main parts of the app - Components, Hooks, Models and State.